Skip to content

 In practice

 The ISK is simple, predictable, and tax-efficient for those holding equities or funds over the long term.
-It is a sensible starting point for most savers.
-The alternative, a kapitalförsäkring (KF), has similar taxation but suits estate planning better.
-A traditional brokerage account may be relevant if there are losses to offset.
+A kapitalförsäkring (KF) has similar taxation but different rules for inheritance and gifts.
+A traditional brokerage account allows losses to be offset against gains.

 Simple structure, predictable terms.
 Exactly what long-term saving should be.